bibhestee/myDapp/README.md

 ## Usage

-Here you can access the examples of dapp communication and resources consume.
+Here you can access the examples of the dapp communication.

-There are these resources available on this dapp:
+These are the resources available on this dapp:

 ### Advanced handlers
 * #### Add Candidate